 Anyone found to be responsible for threats of or actual violence or other conduct that is in violation of these guidelines will be subject to disciplinary action up to and including termination of employment.

-The City encourages employees to bring their disputes to the attention of their supervisor or the Mayor and / or City Administrator or their designee before the situation escalates.
+The City encourages employees to bring their disputes to the attention of their supervisor, the Mayor or the City Clerk or their designee before the situation escalates.
 The City will not discipline employees for raising such concerns in good faith.

 This policy prohibits employees from bringing personal firearms or other weapons (including pepper spray, stun guns, batons, etc.) onto City premises.
-Employees are also prohibited from carrying firearms or other weapons in City vehicles or in personal vehicles if conducting City business.
+Employees are also prohibited from carrying firearms or other weapons in City vehicles at any time or in personal vehicles when conducting City business.

-This policy does not prohibit employees such as police officers from carrying approved firearms or other weapons on their persons or in vehicles in the regular course of business.
+This policy does not prohibit employees such as police officers from carrying approved firearms or other weapons on their persons or in vehicles

 Intimate Partner I Family Violence

-Employees should promptly inform the Mayor and I or City Administrator or their designee of any protective or restraining order that they have obtained that lists the workplace as a protected area, as well as any safety concerns with regard to intimate partner/family violence.
+Employees should promptly inform the Mayor or the City Clerk of any protective or restraining order that they have obtained that lists the workplace as a protected area, as well as any safety concerns regarding intimate partner/family violence.
 The City will not retaliate against employees making good-faith reports.
 The City is committed to supporting victims of intimate partner/family violence by providing referrals to the City's employee assistance program (EAP) and community resources and providing time off for reasons related to intimate partner violence.

-ALCOHOL FREE & DRUG FREE WORKPLACE
+6. ALCOHOL FREE & DRUG FREE WORKPLACE

 In compliance with the Drug-Free Workplace Act of 1988, (41 USC §§ 701-707), the City is committed to providing an alcohol-free and drug-free workplace.
 The City prohibits the unlawful manufacture, distribution, sale, possession or use of a controlled substance or alcohol in the workplace or while conducting business.
-All employees must comply with this policy and notify the Mayor and I or City Administrator or their designee and/or their designee in writing of any drug statute conviction for a violation occurring in the workplace no later than five (5) days after such conviction.
+All employees must comply with this policy and notify the Mayor or City Clerk in writing of any drug statute conviction for a violation occurring in the workplace no later than five (5) days after such conviction.

-The Mayor and I or City Administrator or their designee is responsible for notifying the appropriate federal granting agency of the conviction when the employee involved is working on a federal grant or contract, within ten (10) days of learning of the conviction.
+The Mayor or City Clerk is responsible for notifying the appropriate federal granting agency of the conviction when the employee involved is working on a federal grant or contract, within ten (10) days of learning of the conviction.
 Employees who violate this policy may be subject to disciplinary action up to and including termination.

 SMOKING

-The City office is a smoke free office.
-This includes, but is not limited to, use of regular cigarettes, cigars, pipes, vapor/electronic cigarettes and any other smoking device.
+The City office is a smoke-free office.
+This includes, but is not limited to, use of regular cigarettes, cigars, pipes, vapor/electronic cigarettes, and any other smoking device.
 Employees may smoke during scheduled break and meal periods and must smoke in designated smoking areas outside the building.
 Smoking is prohibited inside all City vehicles.

 HIRING AND SELECTION OF EMPLOYEES

-The City's objective is to recruit, select and appoint the best people available for positions.
-This will be done within approved budget limits.
+The City's objective is to recruit, select and appoint the best people available for positions within approved budget limits.
 The hiring supervisor or their designee, will create selection criteria prior to accepting applications for the vacant position.
 Selection will be on the basis of merit and the principles of equal opportunity will apply.

 Initial Hiring Preferences: